How to make a restaurant marketing plan?

 A successful restaurant marketing plan should drive all of your business.
 It should touch on all aspects of the running of your restaurant, whether menu choice, advertising, decoration, even the staff you hire.
 It should be the backbone of your restaurant business and influence all of your business decisions.
-So spending time to get your restaurant marketing plan right is a key element to your restaurant’s success.
+So spending time to get your restaurant marketing plan right or understanding how to improve your existing restaurant marketing is a key element to your restaurant’s success.

 Restaurant Marketing Plan Foundations

-The three most important things that will make your restaurant business robust and successful are:
+The top 3 most important things that will make your restaurant business robust and successful are:

 1. Understanding what the customer wants